-and truthfully with the United States in the prosecution of this case, the current federal investigation of violations of federal antitrust and related criminal laws involving the manufacture or sale of electrolytic capacitors, any federal investigation resulting therefrom, and any litigation or other proceedings arising or resulting from any such investigation to which the United States is a party (collectively "Federal Proceeding").
+12. The defendant, its parent Holy Stone Enterprise Co., Ltd., and defendant's subsidiaries that are engaged in the sale or production of electrolytic capacitors (collectively "related entities"), will cooperate fully and truthfully with the United States in the prosecution of this case, the current federal investigation of violations of federal antitrust and related criminal laws involving the manufacture or sale of electrolytic capacitors, any federal investigation resulting therefrom, and any litigation or other proceedings arising or resulting from any such investigation to which the United States is a party (collectively "Federal Proceeding").
 Federal Proceeding includes, but is not limited to, an investigation, prosecution, litigation, or other proceeding regarding obstruction of, the making of a false statement or declaration in, the commission of perjury or subornation of perjury in, the commission of contempt in, or conspiracy to commit such offenses in, a Federal Proceeding.
-The defendant's current subsidiaries for purposes of this Plea Agreement are entities in which the defendant had a greater than 50% direct or indirect ownership interest as of the date of signature of this Plea Agreement.
-The defendant had a greater than 50% direct or indirect ownership interest during the relevant period.
-The full, truthful, and continuing cooperation of the defendant and its current subsidiaries will include, but not be limited to:
+The defendant's subsidiaries for purposes of this Plea Agreement are entities that the defendant had a greater than 50% direct or indirect ownership interest in as of the date of signature of this Plea Agreement.
+The full, truthful, and continuing cooperation of the defendant and its related entities will include, but not be limited to: